Bennett Spring Construction Updates

 Have you and how much have you reduced the stocking rate since you are not stocking nightly?

-The goal for stocking efforts in all four trout parks for the 2024 season is 1.8 fish/tag sold.
+The goal for stocking efforts in all four trout parks to begin the 2025 season was 1.5 fish/tag sold.
+All five of the Department coldwater water hatcheries have worked hard over the past year and dealt with historic flooding at Montauk and Maramec hatcheries.
+This hard work and dedication translated to a stocking rate increase of 1.8 fish/tag midway through the 2025 season.
 Hatchery staff plan estimated visitation off of historical tag sales, anticipated weather, etc., to estimate the number of fish needed for the week.
 We are not stocking nightly but the number of fish being stocked into the park each week would be the same as totals from planned nightly stockings.

 Title